 Accounting Procedures.
 It is a policy of the City Council to establish and maintain a standard of accounting practices on a basis consistent with Generally Accepted Accounting Procedures (GAAP), and the Governmental Accounting Standards Board (GASB), and the standard practices of the Government Finance Officers Association of the United States and Canada (GFOA).
 The City will also comply with the rules of the Auditor General and the Uniform Accounting System as required by the State of Florida.
 2-1 Auditor Selection Committee.
 It is a policy of the City Council to have an Auditor Selection Committee for the selection of a Certified Public Accounting firm for the annual financial audit, in compliance with Section 218.391, Florida Statutes.
-The Auditor Selection Committee will be appointed by the City Council and may shall be comprised of one council members, who shall act as chair and at least two members to be chosen by City Ceouncil appointees, who are not officers and/or city employees of the City. as determined by the City Council.
+The Auditor Selection Committee will be appointed by the City Council and shall be comprised of one council member, who shall act as chair and at least two members to be chosen by City Council, who are not officers or employees of the City.
 The Auditor Selection Committee may include the City Auditor and the City Finance Director to serve in non-voting advisory capacity only in accordance with the requirements of Section 218.391, Florida Statutes.
-The Auditor Selection Committee will be responsible to solicit proposals via a competitive RFP process every five years at a minimum assist City Council in selecting an external auditor to conduct the annual financial audit, and serve other audit oversight purposes in accordance with the requirements of Section 218.391, Florida Statutes.
+The Auditor Selection Committee will be responsible to assist City Council in selecting an external auditor to conduct the annual financial audit and serve other audit oversight purposes in accordance with the requirements of Section 218.391, Florida Statutes.
 The Auditor Selection Committee may also manage the audit process as appropriate.
 2-2 Balanced Budget.
 It is a policy of the City Council to adopt a balanced budget for all funds.
 The City will avoid budget and accounting practices that balance the budget at the expense of future budgets.
 The City will also avoid budgeting any unrealized investment gains due to the City's practice of holding investments until maturity.
 2-3 Budget Review Process.
 It is a policy of the City Council to be provided with a quarterly budget report and an annual operating budget comparing actual versus budgeted revenue and expense activity.
 2-4 Budgetary Position Control.
-It is a policy of the City Council that the total number of permanent full-time and part-time positions (full-time equivalents) approved in the annual operating budget may not be exceeded without prior approval of the City Council.
-2-5 CRA Contribution to General Fund.
-It is the City's policy that services provided for administrative support to the Community Redevelopment Agency (CRA) by City employees shall be reimbursed to the General Fund.
-Such reimbursement shall be approximate actual costs incurred by the department, together with any associated costs.
-2-6
+It is a policy of the City Council that the total number of 2-5 permanent full-time and part-time positions (full-time equivalents) approved in the annual operating budget may not be exceeded without prior approval of the City Council.